What Happens if My Workers Compensation Claim is Denied?

 Quick answer

-Your insurer must send you a letter outlining the reasons they denied your workers compensation claim.
-You can challenge this decision.
-In most states, you will be required to first participate in a mediated negotiation with your insurer.
+If your workers compensation or Workcover claim is denied, your insurer must send you a letter outlining the reasons they denied the claim.
+You can then appeal their decision.
+In most states, you will be required to first participate in negotiations with your insurer.
 Your claim will only proceed to court if these negotiations fail.

 Overturning insurer decisions is a complex process and requires a skilled understanding of workers compensation law.
-An experienced lawyer will handle negotiations on your behalf and ensure you receive a fair outcome.
+An experienced lawyer can handle negotiations on your behalf and ensure you receive a fair outcome.

-For information on challenging denied claims in NSW and Queensland, see our comprehensive guide below.
+For information on challenging denied workers compensation claims in NSW, Queensland and Victoria, see our comprehensive guide below.

 In depth answer

-Your insurer may deny your claim for many reasons.
-The most common reasons are:
+Your workers compensation claim can be denied for many reasons.
+The most common reasons an insurer may list are:

 • You are not a ‘worker’ under your state legislation.